waynedgrant/met-office-weather-maps/README.md

 These maps make a great addition to any UK-centric weather website.
 However, there are several common issues the API's users may have to overcome:

 1. Most of the map images are simple layers with no UK map.
 Users have to supply their own UK base and/or overlay map images that conform to the required boundary box.
+2. Most of the map images have no visual indication as to what time they are relevant for.
-2. DataPoint has fair use call limits and map types can have very different update schedules.
+3. DataPoint has fair use call limits and map types can have very different update schedules.
 Users have to create call schedules that keep their website's maps up-to-date but do not exceed the fair use call limit.
-3. All of the maps are available as a time series.
-However, there is no option to request an animated image that combines an entire time series.
-4. Most of the map images are simple layers with no visual indication as to what time they are relevant for.
-5. A large collection of map images can be quite large and bandwidth intensive when referred to directly from a hosting web page.

 **met-office-weather-maps** solves each of these issues:

 1. Map images available only as simple layers are processed by **met-office-weather-maps** which adds appropriate UK base and/or overlay images for the required boundary box.
+2. Where map images are not timestamped **met-office-weather-maps** automatically adds a UTC date/time to the top-left corner.
-2. **met-office-weather-maps** queries DataPoint's capabilities API and caches the timestamps of all web service calls so that it only fetches map images when new versions are available.
+3. **met-office-weather-maps** queries DataPoint's capabilities API and caches the timestamps of all web service calls so that it only fetches map images when new versions are available.
 This greatly reduces the number of DataPoint web service calls even if **met-office-weather-maps** is called on a frequent schedule.
-3. **met-office-weather-maps** automatically creates a GIF animation of each map time series it fetches.
-4. Where map images are not timestamped **met-office-weather-maps** automatically adds a UTC date/time to the top-left corner.
-5. **met-office-weather-maps** automatically creates thumbnails of all map images.

 For example, when this raw layer for precipitation is fetched from DataPoint: